Libya and the Global Enduring Disorder

 Pack draws on over two decades of research in and on Libya and Syria to highlight the Kafkaesque aspects of today’s global affairs.
 He shows how even the threats posed by the Arab Spring, and the Benghazi assassination of US Ambassador J. Christopher Stevens, couldn’t occasion a unified Western response.
 Rather, they have further undercut global collaboration, demonstrating the self-reinforcing nature of the progressively collapsing world order.

-Jason Pack is a non-resident fellow at the Middle East Institute, and the founder of Libya-Analysis LLC.
+Jason Pack is is a Senior Analyst at the NATO Defense College Foundation, and the founder of Libya-Analysis LLC.
 His articles have appeared in The New York Times; The Wall Street Journal; The Spectator; the Financial Times and Foreign Affairs.
 In 2018 he won the World Championship of Doubles Backgammon.